TruncatedDinoSour/armour/doc/d/keyfile-1.md

 | `uint64_t`      | `size` | The size of the binary blob following. (little endian) |
 | `uint8_t[size]` | `data` | The encrypted data of the key.                         |

-The keys are in order, IDs should be assigned from ID 0 being the key at the beginning of file.
+The keys are in order, IDs should be assigned from ID 0, 0 being the key at the beginning of file.

 The encryption of data is discussed below.
-After the blob was encrypted it may be appended to the keyfile and decrypted.
+After the blob was encrypted it may be appended to the Keyfile.

 ### Key types

 This section describes the formats for differing key formats defined by the key section.
-All keys are encrypted and rotating.
+All keys are encrypted and timestamped.
-Keys always have one field at the start of them:
+Keys always have these fields before the actual data:

 | C type         | Name                  | Description                                                            |
 | -------------- | --------------------- | ---------------------------------------------------------------------- |